ImageMagick/Usage-Markdown/distorts/index.md

 If only one control point is used, naturally the whole image is moved (translated), just as you would get for a one point '`Affine`' distortion.
 Not very interesting.

-So lets try moving two control points.
+So let's try moving two control points.
-For example lets torture the 'koala' by pulling on his ears (at '`30,11`' and '`48,29`')...
+For example, let's torture the 'koala' by pulling on his ears (at '`30,11`' and '`48,29`')...

 ~~~{.hide}
 convert koala.gif -fill none \